Now is the perfect time to start planning your journey to the heart of the Murray River.

 Yarrawonga Riverlands Tourist Park

 At Yarrawonga Riverlands Tourist Park, it’s only steps to the Murray River and a short drive to Lake Mulwala.
 The park has a wide range of accommodation, from powered sites to premium cabins, and is pet-friendly, with dogs allowed on sites and in select cabins.
-It’s easy to stay entertained, whether you’re swimming in the pool, playing outdoor games, challenging your mates in the activity room, or joining the kids on the playground.
+It’s easy to stay entertained, whether you’re swimming in the pool, playing outdoor games, challenging your mates in the activity room, planning your next adventure at the tour desk, or joining the kids on the playground.

 Tasman Holiday Parks - Lake Mulwala

 For a glamourous getaway, visit Tasman Holiday Parks - Lake Mulwala.
 This waterfront park has something for every traveller, from large caravan and camping sites (including ones that welcome your pup) to self-contained villas and cabins.
-There’s no luxury quite like a three-bedroom Waterfront Villa, where you can clink glasses and snack on chips and a cheeseboard as the sun sets over the lake.
+There's no luxury quite like a three-bedroom Waterfront Villa, where guests can clink glasses as the sun sets over the lake and enjoy outdoor dining as night falls over the landscape.
 The park has its own boat ramp to begin your lake adventures, plus a resort-style pool, bouncing pillow, BMX track, playground, tennis court, and camp kitchen with a pizza oven.

 COBRAM BAROOGA